Cleaning Guides

 There are a few important things to remember before proceeding with the oven cleaning:

-• Before using the self-cleaning cycle you should remove the oven racks and trays.
+1. Remove the oven racks and trays before using the self-cleaning cycle.
 Leaving them inside during the cycle can damage them.
 They can lose their sheen or it can become hard to remove them afterwards.

 How to clean an oven with a traditional high-temperature self-cleaning method